LaertXh/DSAS-Bias-Detection-Challenge/Normalized Tables/documentation.md

 - **Columns**:
   - `application_id` (FK to `applications.application_id`)
   - `tech_interview_score` (numeric score from the technical interview)
-  - `tech_screening` (indicator if passed or not—may be `0` or `1` or another code)
+  - `tech_screening` (value is `1` for a pass, `0` for a fail, `1` for a pass)

 This table tracks the technical interview.
-Even failed applications might have a score here, which helps in analyzing where each candidate stands in terms of technical proficiency before being disqualified or approved.
+Notice that there is a score for each interview depending on the performance of the candidate.
+Missing applications means that they never passed the recruiter screening so they never got to this stage.

 ---